ANACOSTIA COORDINATING COUNCIL

 Philip Pannell, Executive Director

-Philip Pannell is the Director of Community Affairs of ADA, Inc. and as a part of his responsibilities and since 1995 has served as the Executive Director of the non-profit Anacostia Coordinating Council, which is headquartered at 2006 Martin Luther King, Jr Ave SE Washington, DC and chaired by Lamont B Mitchell, Chef Imani Catering of Washington, DC He is a longtime community activist in the District of Columbia in general and east of the Anacostia River in particular.
+Philip Pannell has served as the Executive Director of the non-profit Anacostia Coordinating Council since 1995, which is headquartered at 2006 Martin Luther King, Jr Ave SE Washington, DC and chaired by Lamont B Mitchell, owner of Chef Imani Catering of Washington, DC He is a longtime community activist in the District of Columbia in general and east of the Anacostia River in particular.
 He has received over 100 awards during his nearly four decades of work in DC.
 In 2011 he received the U.S. President’s Call to Service Award and in 2012 received the D.C.
 Federation of Civic Associations’ award for the Outstanding President of a Member Association and the Smithsonian Anacostia Community Museum’s Community Service Award.

 He is native of Newport News, VA, a graduate of Fordham University and did graduate work at Howard University.
 He has served as the president of the Congress Heights Community Association and the Anacostia/Bellevue/Congress Heights AARP Chapter #4870.
 Also, he has served as treasurer of the Friends of the Parkland-Turner Neighborhood Library and the vice chairman of the board of the Community College Preparatory Academy Public Charter School.